 What:

-- Identify the contract(s) with a customer – This is the agreement between the company and the client, and contains obligations and rights that can be enforced by either party when necessary.
-The essential components of the contract are 1) all parties have approved the contract, 2) all parties are committed to fulfilling their obligations, 3) each party’s rights are identifiable, 4) payment terms are identified, 5) the contract has commercial substance, and 6) collectibility is probable.
+This is the agreement between the company and the client and contains obligations and rights that can be enforced by either party if/when necessary.
+The essential components of the contract are:

-- Allocate the transaction price to the performance obligations in the contract(s) – When a contract contains more than one performance obligation, the company needs to allocate the total consideration to each performance obligation based on its relative standalone selling price.
+When a contract contains more than one performance obligation, the company needs to allocate the total consideration to each performance obligation based on its relative standalone selling price.
 We should note that ASC 606 doesn’t prohibit any methods used for estimating the standalone selling price, as long as the estimate is an accurate representation of what the price would be if it were a separate transaction.
-This step is a bit more challenging for software-as-a-service (SaaS) companies since their products or services are delivered on a recurring basis.
+This step is a bit more complicated for software-as-a-service (SaaS) companies since their products or services are delivered on a recurring basis.

-- Revenue recognition when or as the entity satisfies a performance obligation – The final step, revenue is recognized when or as the performance obligations stated in the contract are fulfilled.
+The final step, revenue is recognized when or as the performance obligations stated in the contract are fulfilled.
 Satisfying performance obligations can happen either at a specific moment or over a period of time.

 When: